 - Repair any blemishes or small holes with wood filler.

 - Prime – avoid the temptation to use a combination paint/primer.
-Using separate products will give you a much better results.
+Using separate products will give you much better results.
 If you’re going from a dark color to significantly lighter, you can have the primer tinted to a lighter shade of the new color – this makes it much easier to get the final color to take in fewer coats.

 - Sand – again.
 You don’t need to be as aggressive this time, a light sanding should do the trick.

 - Don’t cut corners on paint quality.
-Cabinets don’t take much to begin with, and you want a hard surface that will stand up to years of heavy use.
+Cabinets don’t take much, to begin with, and you want a hard surface that will stand up to years of heavy use.
 Choose gloss, semi-gloss, or satin.
 Matte and eggshell will take stains and wear quickly.

-New hardware is one of the easiest things you can to freshen up the cupboards.
+New hardware is one of the most natural things you can to freshen up the cupboards.
 For the home gourmet, you can get fork, knife, and spoon handles and drawer pulls.
 White ceramic adds a traditional look with white cabinetry, and rectangular or pipe-shaped pulls offer a clean, geometric look to a stainless steel kitchen.

 Stencils are another simple touch to add to your new paint job.
 Stencil a floral pattern right in the middle of the doors, or cover the entire fronts in chevrons or stripes.
 Just make sure to sand the area you’re stenciling and use temporary adhesive on the backs of the stencils so that they stay in place while you’re painting.

 If you’d like to install clear fronts in your cabinets, they must be constructed with an outer frame surrounding one or more panels.
-You can use a circular saw to carve out the panel, then silicone glue the glass into place.
+You can use a circular saw to carve out the panel, then silicone glues the glass into place.
 Lexan is a good choice, and while it isn’t technically glass – rather, polycarbonate – it’s 200 times stronger than non-tempered glass and easier to cut.
 You can also use acrylic, which is shinier than Lexan and more scratch resistant, but less impact resistant.

-You don’t need a massive budget to make your kitchen look like new.
+You don’t need a massive budget to make your kitchen look new.
 With some paint, elbow grease, and a few new accessories, you can have a beautiful, warm new environment where you can entertain and spend quality family time.
 Share your favorite budget kitchen makeover ideas with us!